-If you’re lucky, your client might be told not to lift anything, drive, or exercise for 6 weeks after their c-section delivery.
+If you’re lucky, your client might be told not to lift anything, drive, or exercise for six weeks after their C-section delivery.
 They had major abdominal and pelvic surgery.
 That’s it?
 That’s all the information they get?

 C-section rates are on the rise, and likely, many of your clients likely have had or will have one.
 I want you to be confident in your ability to facilitate their recovery and help them return to exercise safely and strongly.

 C-section is short for Caesarean section.
 These deliveries can be planned or unplanned.
 During the C-section, the doctor makes an incision into the skin, through the fat cells and connective tissue, and into the abdominal cavity.

 The abdominal muscles are then spread apart, and the bladder is moved down and out of the way in order to reach the uterus.
 An incision is made into the uterus, and the baby is guided out.
 The placenta is taken out shortly after.

 The uterus is then stitched up, the bladder put back in place, and the connective tissue, abdominals, and skin stitched up, to varying degrees.
 There are a lot of layers of sutures, and thus, scar tissue will form.

 Not so fast.
 As you can tell from this description, a C-section is not the gentlest of procedures on the body and organs, so adequate rest and recovery are essential.
 Your client will need to be patient with the process and not push through it.
 You cannot out-train the healing process.
 Encourage clients to heal well now, and save themselves issues down the road in the short and long term.